rmoughan/LoudBird/README.md

 # LoudBird
-A signal processing experiment that uses sound waves to control Flappy Bird
+A signal processing experiment that uses sound waves to control Flappy Bird.
+Requires @audiokit